Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Wednesday, 2022-04-13 08:03:44

+No coding yesterday and not getting it in this morning.
+Need to do something to jump start my coding.

 ## Monday, 2022-04-11 07:54:15

 Rested and ready to go.
 I believe it is good to start the week strong.